 Dig out at least 30 cm, more at the lower end, and lay a base of rubble or coarse rock.
-Then add a layer of gravel, about 5 cm deep, and then a mixture of roughly 3 or 4 parts soil, with one part shredded leaf mould or peat and one part coarse gravel.
+Then add a layer of gravel, about 5 cm deep, and then a mixture of roughly 3 or 4 parts soil, with one part shredded leaf mould and one part coarse gravel.
 You may want to add some rocks to your scree as well.

 Planting up and maintaining your scree garden

 Space the plants out well, using gravel to top dress the area afterwards.
 When replacing plants, dig out the soil into a bucket, put the plant in place and backfill with your gritty mixture and then top dress with fresh gravel.

 Keep the area well-weeded, because you will get more seedlings in gravelled, gritty soil.